-Penal Code 459.5 PC is the law making shoplifting a misdemeanor.
-In this section, California law defines shoplifting as entering an open store with the intention of stealing $950 or less of merchandise.
-The crime is punishable by up to 6 months in prison.
+Penal Code 459.5 PC is the statute that makes shoplifting a misdemeanor offense.
+Under this section, California law defines shoplifting as entering into an open business with the intent to steal merchandise worth $950 or less.
+The crime is punished by up to 6 months in jail.

 Likewise, people ask, what did Prop 47 do?

 On November 4, 2014, California voters passed Proposition 47, a law that changed certain low-level crimes from potential felonies to misdemeanors.
 The savings from reduced incarceration costs will be invested into drug and mental health treatment, programs for at-risk students in K-12 schools, and victim services.